-Karuna For Animals is an all volunteer, yoga-based, 501(c)3 non-profit organization that was founded in 2010 by Erica Settino after years of her working in domestic animal rescue, advocacy and welfare, and witnessing the sadly prevalent disconnection in the movement.
+Karuna For Animals: Compassion In Action, Inc. is an all volunteer, yoga-based, 501(c)3 non-profit organization that was founded in 2010 by Erica Settino after years of her working in domestic animal rescue, advocacy and welfare, and witnessing the sadly prevalent disconnection in the movement.
 Also a yoga practitioner and teacher for almost a decade at that time, Erica began using the ancient teachings of yoga as the foundation for her activism.

 Utilizing her varied and eclectic education and experience, Erica draws from both her traditional education, in which she holds a BS in Psychology (Human Behavior and Development) and an MFA in Creative Non-Fiction Writing, as well as her longtime study and practice of the science of yoga, in an effort to promote awareness around the injustices that animals of all species face at the hands of humans every single day.